+Coronavirus: India reports 11,929 new infections and 311 deaths, tally now crosses 3.2 lakh

-Coronavirus: Amit Shah to hold meeting with Delhi authorities today as crisis escalates
+Amit Shah will hold a meeting with Delhi authorities today as crisis in the Capital escalates.

-China reports 57 new cases – the highest daily count since April.
+India reported 11,929 new coronavirus cases on Sunday morning, the highest single-day spike, including 311 more fatalities.
+The total number of cases has now gone up to 3,20,922, and the toll is at 9,195.
+India is now the fourth most-affected country in the world.

 Home Minister Amit Shah and Health Minister Harsh Vardhan are expected to meet Delhi Lieutenant Governor Anil Baijal and Chief Minister Arvind Kejriwal at 11 am on Sunday, to discuss the national Capital’s preparedness to deal with the rising number of cases.
 Later in the day, they will meet the city’s mayors also.